Home

 (Some Strategic Planning Samples)

-However you could consider networking and building alliances with other small businesses that operate in non-competing products or areas, try to build some buying power and approach suppliers as one entity.
+However you could consider networking and building alliances with other small businesses that operate in non-competing products or areas, and try to build some buying power and approach suppliers as one entity.

 • If you are primarily doing business on the internet, it is possible to be a relatively low-cost business using digital technology but it would likely still need some investment from the business to gain market share in such a gigantic and over-populated market.